erichoracek/Motif/README.md

 }
 ```

 Here we've added two property appliers to `UIView` for both `borderWidth` and `borderColor`.
-Since these properties are defined on `CALayer` rather than `UIView`, we need to create property appliers to enable these same properties from the `.Button` class to be applied.
+Since these properties are defined on `CALayer` rather than `UIView`, we need to create property appliers to enable the properties from the `.Button` class to be applied.

+#### Applier type safety

 If we want to ensure that we always apply property values a specific type, we can specify that an applier requires a value of a certain class by using `requiringValueOfClass:` when registering an applier.
 In the case of the `borderWidth` property, we require that its value is of class `NSNumber`.
 This way, if we every accidentally provide a non-number value for a `borderWidth` property, a runtime exception will be thrown so that we can easily identify and fix our mistake.

+#### Applier value transformers

 In the case of `borderColor`, the value specified in the JSON theme is not a color, but instead a color written as a string (e.g. `#f93d38`).
 To ensure that the applied property value is transformed from a `NSString` to a `UIColor` before entering the applier block, we specify a `valueTransformerName:` of `MTFColorFromStringTransformerName` when registering the `borderColor` property.
-This name identifies a custom `NSValueTransformer` included in Motif that transforms values from `NSString` to `UIColor`.
+This name identifies a custom `NSValueTransformer` subclass included in Motif that transforms values from `NSString` to `UIColor`.
 By specifying this transformer, there's no need to manually decode the string-encoded color each time the applier is called.
-Instead, when the applier block is invoked, the property value is already of type `UIColor`, and setting this value as the `borderColor` of a view is only one line.
+Instead, when the applier block is invoked, the property value is already of type `UIColor`, and setting this value as the `borderColor` of a view is just a one line operation.

 This is the beginning of our custom set of _rules_ for Motif.
 Now that we've defined these two properties, whenever we have another need to that apply a `borderColor` or `borderWidth` to a `UIView`, these appliers can be reused.